UCSD/CodeContext/README.md

 ## Limitations
 - The project directory must contain fewer than 1000 files.
 - Does not include hidden folders and files.
-- Excludes third-party dependencies and log files.
+- Excludes third-party dependencies, lock files, tests coverage, and log files.
 - Limited to supporting plain text files.